pitonyak/ADPStampInventory/README.md

 - While compiling, enable warning messages (`-Werror -Wall -Wextra`) to help find errors.
 - In test and debug, allow for memory error checking (`-fsanitize=undefined,address -fno-sanitize=alignment`) but this seriously affects runtime so do not include this in production or while dealing with large files.
 Enabling sanitize will probably require installing another package or there will be link errors.

+Usually pip is used to install packages for Python; on Ubuntu, use "sudo apt install python3-pip"

 Python is likely to use scapy, numpy, Scikit-learn, and tensorflow.

+The following libraries probably need to be installed on a standard system for Python using pip install:

+- contourpy
+- cycler
+- fonttools
+- kiwisolver
+- matplotlib
+- networkx
+- numpy
+- packaging
+- pyparsing
+- scapy
+- scikit-learn
+- scipy
+- sklearn

 ## Generating a GraphML file using kmeans.py

 kmeans.py uses sklearn.
 Although the sklearn package is the same as scikit-learn package and you are able to install either, it is better to install scikit-learn.
 If you install sklearn, it will install scikit-learn and when you use `pip list`, it will show sklearn with version 0.0 and scikit-learn with whatever version you installed.
 Use `pip install scikit-learn` to install the required sklearn dependency.

 kmeans.py supports the following arguments: <br/>